dataGuyJosh/austracTopicModelling/README.md

 - top2vec
   - python top2vec library makes this a very hands-off approach i.e. easy to implement
   - performs some preprocessing for us (stop words, lemmatization...)
-  - automatically finds number of topics
+  - automatically decides on number of topics --> hard to say if this is desirable
   - maybe less commonly used than LDA?
-  - possibly less options to tweak than LDA e.g. what if we disagree with number of topics?

 # Validation
 - k-fold/leave-p-out cross-validation